nikitautiu/housepredictor/README.md

 House prediction app for Funda

 ## Running the scraper
 To run the scraper, simply install the dependencies from `requirements.txt` and run `funda-scraper.sh`.
-For more info on the argument, call it with `--help`.
+For more info on the script, call it with `--help`.
 The scraper defaults to CSV, and the area of search defaults to *heel-nederland* as in
 [http://www.funda.nl/koop/**heel-nederland**](http://www.funda.nl/koop/heel-nederland).
 You can check the search urls and restrict crawling to specific areas of the Netherlands as well.

 ### Important note